Ignacy Korwin-Milewski: Biography

 Korwin-Milewski was born into a landowning, noble family.
 His parents were Oskar Korwin-Milewski and Weronika née Wołk-Łaniewska.
 His older brother was Hipolit Korwin-Milewski.
 In 1856–1863, he lived in Paris where he studied at Lycée Bonaparte.
-He continued his studies of law at the University of Dorpat in 1865–1868.
+He continued his studies of law at the Imperial University of Dorpat in 1865–1868.
 There he belonged to the student corporation "Polonia", but maintained contacts mainly with the Baltic German nobility.
 In 1870–1875, he studied painting in Munich, where he found himself in the circle of Polish artists.
 He himself was not a talented painter, although he took part in the Paris Salon in 1874, where he exhibited a portrait of Maria Kwilecka née Mańkowska.
 He quickly gave up painting.

 In the winter of 1875, he went to Rome, where he was made a Knight of Malta and received from the papal chancellery the title of Count for himself, his father and brother.
 His brother and father, however, did not accept the title, often signing themselves as "not a count".
 He also augmentated his Ślepowron coat of arms, and called the new coat of arms "Milan".

 In 1877, he took over his mother's large estate, which gave him financial independence and allowed him to live the life of an art collector and philanthropist.
 In Vilnius he built a residence for himself on St. George Street (present-day Gediminas Avenue).

 He was friends with Archduke Charles Stephen of Austria, from whom he bought the steam yacht "Christa" and, after renaming it "Litwa", made long-distance voyages for 20 years, which he described in semi-anonymous publications.
 In 1900, together with the Archduke he travelled from Kiel to San Sebastian and Almeria to visit the Spanish Queen Maria Christina.
 In 1905, he bought from the Archduke the exterritorial island of Santa Caterina near Istria, where he intended to establish a luxury spa and sanatorium.
 The outbreak of war prevented him from realizing these intentions.

 In 1922, he suffered a stroke that largely incapacitated him.
 He spent the rest of his life on his island.
 He died on 16 October 1926 in Pula and was buried in the cemetery in Rovigno d'Istria.